Technology Tales

 12th July 2008

-My experience is with Ubuntu on this one but I have found that you need to be careful as regards the file system used by the drive where you keep your virtual machines.
+My experience is with Ubuntu on this one, but I have found that you need to be careful as regards the file system used by the drive where you keep your virtual machines.
 If it is NTFS, VMware can fail to start a VM because it cannot create a virtual memory file while it presents as physical memory to a guest operating system.
-Use ext2 or ext3 and there should be no problem, even if that means formatting a drive to fulfill the need.
-That’s what I did and all was well thereafter.
+Use ext2 or ext3 and there should be no problem, even if that means formatting a drive to fulfil the need.
+That's what I did and all was well thereafter.

 A collection of lessons learned from using Eclipse on Ubuntu